DFE-Digital/bat-design-history/app/posts/how-to/2025-02-13-publishing-a-design-history-using-the-github-website.md

 <details class="govuk-details">
   <summary class="govuk-details__summary">
     <span class="govuk-details__summary-text">
-      What is git and GitHub?
+      What are git and GitHub?
     </span>
   </summary>
   <div class="govuk-details__text">
 GitHub is an interface for a [version control](https://www.atlassian.com/git/tutorials/what-is-version-control) system called [git](https://git-scm.com/).
 These are independent systems and are not related to one another.

-When using [git](https://git-scm.com/), we make use of a concept called branching.
+When using [git](https://git-scm.com/), we use branching.
 You can visualise this as a tree.
 We have the trunk of our tree, which we usually call ‘main’, and then we have many branches that come from main, also known as feature branches.
 These will usually be named after what they’re for, for example,. `msp-update-support-changes`.
 As with most trees, we have one trunk and many branches.

-Now, we diverge from our tree metaphor because, unlike real trees, we merge our branches back into our trunk, which would be somewhat unsettling in real life, and then everything that branch contains becomes part of our trunk.
+Now, we diverge from our tree metaphor because, unlike real trees, we merge our branches back into our trunk.
+This would be somewhat unsettling in real life, but everything that branch contains becomes part of our trunk.
 This cycle repeats until the project is complete.

 ![Screenshot showing git branching](branching.png)

 For further reading, see [Git Branch](https://www.atlassian.com/git/tutorials/using-branches)
   </div>
 </details>

 To begin or change our design history, we’ll need to create a new branch from which to work.
 This branch is a safe place where you cannot harm existing work.